 - Create innovative, low-cost solutions to problems associated with health care in resource-limited settings by participating in the EWH design competition.

 - Impact local communities by helping to educate elementary, middle, and high school students about engineering and its applications to global health.

 FIRST@VCU helps bring together alumni of FIRST Robotics, encourages mentoring of high/middle/elementary school FIRST teams, helps run local competitions, creates workshops and encourages students to pursue a technical field at VCU.

-Grad ME is a graduate student-led organization with the sole interest is of increasing the quality of education, experience and reputation of all students and faculty associated with the Department of Mechanical Engineering’s graduate programs.
+Grad MNE is a graduate student-led organization with the sole interest is of increasing the quality of education, experience and reputation of all students and faculty associated with the Department of Mechanical and Nucleau Engineering’s graduate programs.”

 Membership in the VCU student branch of IEEE is open to all who have an interest aligned to the specialty groups within the national organization.
 The VCU chapter sponsors a variety of activities, both social and professional.

 Linux User Group of VCU

 The Linux User Group of VCU is dedicated to promoting free software and open source applications such as GNU/Linux.
 Throughout the year the group works on several projects using linux in real world environments, such as creating a computational cluster.
 Membership is open to anyone that wishes to join and the group welcomes all individuals regardless of experience level.

 NSBE is a multicultural organization which aims to “To increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community.”

 oSTEM is a national society dedicated to educating and fostering leadership for LGBTQA communities in the STEM fields.
 The national society has been built by students, for students.